 16 Feb PBS documentary highlights Denver disability activism and John’s litigation efforts on behalf of the movement

-Julie Speer and her team at RMPBS have just aired a documentary entitled “Colorado Experience: Gang of 19: ADA Movement.”
-This hour long piece chronicles the dominant role played by Denver disability activists and their leader and John’s friend, Wade Blank.
+Julie Speer and her team at RMPBS have just aired a disability activism documentary entitled “Colorado Experience: Gang of 19: ADA Movement.”
+This hour-long piece chronicles the dominant role played by Denver disability activists and their leader and John Holland’s friend, Wade Blank.
 Wade was the founder of the Atlantis Community and of ADAPT.

 The film covers this extraordinary movement starting with the struggle to get disabled people out of nursing homes and make Denver the most accessible city in the world at that time.

 From the Denver model, the movement, under the umbrella of ADAPT and Wade’s continuing work, quickly expanded from Denver to the rest of the nation and culminated in its first phase with hundreds of disabled persons abandoning their wheelchairs and attempting to climb the steps to the nation’s capital.
 This protest, also organized by Wade Blank, resulted in President Bush coming to the Rotunda and promising to sign the ADA if the protesters would stop.